fbpx

 Educating the public about greyhounds to break the stigma

 Digging deeper, I discovered numerous dog tracks used for greyhound racing, and evidence of hunting as well.
-While still adjusting back to life in Chile, a woman named Pamela reached out.
-She just rescued her first greyhound and wanted to start a foundation.
-Having shared photos on Facebook of many greyhounds I helped rehabilitate in Spain, she made the connection and asked how we might bring the foundation to life.
+While adjusting back to life in Chile, I reached out to a woman named Pamela.
+She rescued greyhounds and was planning to start a foundation.
 In time, Pamela became the founder of the Fundación Galgos Chile.
+I had shared photos on Facebook of many greyhounds I helped rehabilitate in Spain, so, I made the connection and offered my support.

 I lived near Providencia and Las Condes in the northeastern part of the capital city of Santiago.
 Greyhounds remained virtually unheard of in my community at that time.
 Nowadays, of course, they can be seen everywhere.

 Luis has become a known activist fighting the abuse of greyhounds in Chile. | Photo courtesy of Luis “Galgo” Martínez